Kerr: Why Gor Mahia could easily beat rivals AFC Leopards in derby | Goal.com

 "Every player enjoying training through good and hard financial troubles and we kept it together as a unit right from coach to our bus driver."

-Kerr left the team in 2018 after helping them to win the Kenyan Premier League (KPL) in his only season at the club.
+Kerr left the team in 2018 after helping them to win two Kenyan Premier League (KPL) titles in as many seasons at the club.